gatsbyjs/gatsby/docs/docs/image-tutorial.md

           photo {
             localFile {
               childImageSharp {
-                # edit the maxWidth value to generate resized
-                # images
-                resolutions(width: 200, height: 200) {
-                  # use field names in the GraphQL explorer
+                  # In the GraphQL explorer, use field names
+                  # like "src".
+Then, in your site's code,
-                  # in your site, comment them out and use
+                  # comment them out and use the fragments
-                  # the fragments provided by Gatsby instead
+                  # provided by Gatsby instead.
-                  src

                   # This fragment won't work in the GraphQL
                   # explorer, but you can use it in your site
                   # ...GatsbyImageSharpResolutions_withWebp